The Normal Spine and the Effects of Aging

 The Effects and Progression of Ankylosing Spondylitis

-Ankylosing spondylitis (AS) is a degenerative autoimmune disease; a form of inflammatory arthritis that mostly affects the spine.
-Although no one knows what causes the inflammation that ultimately results in the development of “stiff vertebrae,” people with AS are believed to have a strong genetic predisposition for the disease.
-As the vertebrae continue to grow they eventually fuse together, encasing the shock-absorbing spinal discs, and severely limiting the flexibility of the spine.
-Once the vertebrae become fused, the patient is said to have “bamboo spine.”
+Although no one knows what causes the inflammation that ultimately results in the development of “stiff vertebrae,” genetics plays a role.
+As the inflamed vertebrae produce extra bone, they eventually fuse together.
+This fusion encases the shock-absorbing spinal discs and severely limits the flexibility of the spine.
+Once the vertebrae become fused, it’s sometimes called “bamboo spine.”

 How Ankylosing Spondylitis Can Restrict Movement

 In this comparison, the vertebrae of the lower spine have fused together, making it difficult for the affected individual to bend backward and forward, as needed.

 People with AS may awaken very stiff and find it difficult to sit or stand for extended periods of time.
 Physical therapy and exercise, especially swimming, may be prescribed.
 Also, some physicians believe that maintaining good posture may help prevent a fused or curved spine.